FINANCIAL AID

 Cal Grant A Entitlement Award: Every graduating high school senior who has at least a 3.0 GPA, meets the Cal Grant eligibility requirements and applies by March 2 within one year of graduation is guaranteed a Cal Grant A Entitlement award.

-Cal Grant B: This is an award for students from disadvantaged or low-income families who otherwise would not be able to pursue a higher education.
-Every graduating high school senior who has at least a 2.0 GPA, meets the Cal Grant requirements, and applies by March second, within one year of graduation, is guaranteed a Cal Grant B Entitlement award.
+Cal Grant B Entitlement Award: This is an award for students from disadvantaged or low-income families who otherwise would not be able to pursue a higher education.
+California graduating high school seniors who have at least a 2.0 GPA, meets the Cal Grant requirements, and applies by March second, within one year of graduation, is guaranteed a Cal Grant B Entitlement award.

 Cal Grant B Competitive: A limited number of awards are available to students who have had a break in enrollment from high school.
 Selection is based on a composite score that takes into consideration family income, parents' educational level, GPA, high school background and other factors, such as whether the student comes from a single-parent household or is a former foster youth.